DanieleMDiNosse/Nested_Sampling/docs/source/nested_sampling.rst

 .. note::
-   To use the package, go to Nested Sampling directory where there is setup.py and run
+   To use the package, one you have clones the repository, go to Nested Sampling directory where there is setup.py and run

    .. code-block:: python

-      python <module_name> -h
+      python install .

 Modules